-240 See, e.g., Kirsch, supra note 2, at 511-21 (discussing and rejecting this line of reasoning).
-There have been attempts to quantify the effects of the FEIE and FHE.
-See JOHN MUTTI, U.S. TREASURY DEP'T OFFICE OF TAX expatriates who are working in the national commercial interest, or their employers, if their U.S.

-tax liability is covered by their employers through tax equalization or otherwise.
+therefore be anti-competitive.240 Thus, the FEIE and FHE benefit expatriates who are working in the national commercial interest, or their employers, if their U.S. tax liability is covered by their employers through tax equalization or otherwise.
 But is this correct, and even if it is, does it justify a tax concession?

-Proponents of the FEIE and FHE also argue that U.S. persons working abroad benefit the of American business competitiveness....
-We are your front line civilian troops....
-We are the ones representing American businesses."241 Similarly,
+Proponents of the FEIE and FHE also argue that U.S. persons working abroad benefit the U.S. economy because they are more likely to purchase U.S. products and to promote the United States in immaterial ways.
+An expatriate testified before Congress that "we are on the front lines of American business competitiveness. . . .
+We are your front line civilian troops. . . .
+We are the ones representing American businesses."
+Similarly,